Danidfra/nostr-pet/NIP.md

 Each interaction generates a new event, creating a complete activity log.
 These events are used to calculate state changes and track care patterns.

+### Kind 14920: Blobbi Breeding Events (Regular)
+These regular events record breeding attempts between two Blobbi:
+- Parent information and owner details
+- Breeding success or failure
+- Offspring generation and traits
+- Breeding conditions and timing

-### Kind 14920: Blobbi Records (Regular, Immutable)
+### Kind 14921: Blobbi Records (Regular, Immutable)
 These regular events serve as permanent, immutable records of significant milestones:
 - Birth/adoption information and initial traits
-- Parent lineage and breeding history
+- Hatching records with revealed traits
 - Evolution milestones and transformations
 - Major achievements and titles earned
 - Unique life events and special moments

 These records form the permanent history and lineage of each Blobbi, never to be modified or replaced.

+### Kind 31125: Blobbanaut Profile (Addressable)
+This addressable event contains the owner's profile and game progress:
+- Display name and personal information
+- In-game currency (coins) and achievements
+- Owned Blobbi collection and favorites
+- Item storage and inventory management
+- Petting level and lifetime statistics

 ## Lifecycle Stages